 Ahoge

-This is a hair design or "bush" above the bangs on many characters, and in most cases the ahoge also responds to the character's emotional state.
-Not to be confused with, and in no way related to the term "Ahegao".
+It is a hairstyle or “feather” above the bangs of several characters, most often ahoge also reacts to the character’s emotional states.
+Not to be confused, and in no way related to the term “Ahegao”.

 Akiba